elerch/universal-lambda-zig/README.md

 return try universal_lambda.run(null, handler);
 ```

 The first parameter above is an allocator.
-If you have a specific handler you
+If you have a specific allocator you
 would like to use, you may specify it.
 Otherwise, an appropriate allocator
 will be created and used.
 Currently this is an ArenaAllocator wrapped around
 an appropriate base allocator, so your handler does not require deallocation.